How abortion laws in the U.S. compare to those in other countries

 The U.S. Supreme Court has ruled to keep the new Texas law in place while legal challenges continue.
 Antiabortion activists hailed the decision as a major victory toward their efforts to overturn Roe v.
 Wade and outlaw abortion in other parts of the country.
 Last Wednesday, similar legislation to ban most abortions was proposed in Florida.

-A Washington Post analysis looked at how the U.S. abortion law, as well as the new Texas legislation, compare to other parts of the world.
+A Washington Post analysis looked at how the U.S. overall, as well as the new Texas abortion legislation, compare to other parts of the world.

 Understanding legality versus access